vpalmisano/webrtcperf/docs/config.md

 *Default*: `""`

 ## scriptParams
-Additional parameters (in JSON format) to pass to the session scripts.
-E.g. passing '{"muted": true}' will mute all the sessions is Session rooms.
+Additional parameters (in JSON format) that will be exposed into the page context as `window.PARAMS`.

 *Type*: `string`